Can You Name That Medical Term Ending in algia?

 Arthralgia is pain in a joint or joints; arthr/o means joint.
 (D)

-To help you, I have created a Medical Terminology Quick Reference Guide – a cheat sheet of sorts – to make it quicker and easier for you to learn these terms.
+Interested in a quicker and easier way to learn medical terms?
+Check out my Medical Terminology Quick Reference Guide – a cheat sheet of sorts.
 The terms are broken down by common word roots, prefixes, suffixes, and combining vowels, and examples are included.
 The body systems and their parts are also provided.

-To get your free Reference Guide, complete the form below.
+To get the free Reference Guide, just complete the form below.